emir4169/CMMM/README.md

 If you are uncertain about how you can use the project, or you want to use the project in a way not outlined by the license, contact us by email at sequiturstudios@gmail.com or on discord at Mystic#8374 or WorstPacifist#8024
 "# CMMM"
+this is an unoffical rep. your not getting the most updated source when a update for 3.X releases idk maybe you will idk